-The course focuses on the complex phenomena behind the Injection Molding process with a strong emphasis on the understanding of parts’ problems (aspect, shrinkage, warpage, weld lines, burns, etc.) and their relationship with material properties (amorphous, semi-cystalline, filled, unfilled) and the process itself.
-Each day different topics will be covered.
+The seminar focuses on the complex phenomena behind the Injection Molding process with a strong emphasis on the understanding of parts’ problems (aspect, shrinkage, war-page, weld lines, burns, etc.) and their relationship with material properties (amorphous, semi-crystalline, filled, unfilled) and the process itself.

 - basic polymer thermal and rheological behaviour

 - effect of pressure on polymer properties

 - the flow process in Injection Molding